FINISHING UP AND GETTING IT OUT INTO THE WORLD

 HOW WE BEGAN

 We started work on this documentary in 2014 with the filming of the graceful dance of a tiny girl, four years old at the time, called la Triana (Triana Jero).
 Since then, we have proceeded slowly: any time we got money, we shot.
 When we didn't have money, we stopped shooting and started looking for money!

-We have now pretty much completed principal photography.
-We have shot nine professional singers, three guitar soloists, two internationally touring dancers and two young up and coming dancers, plus many community performers, several informative interviews with extremely knowledgeable people, and background information about occupations (farm work, mining, fishing, etc.) that has fed this art form.
-We have also filmed almost all of the narration.
+We have now finished the shooting and basic editing.
+We shot nine professional singers, three guitar soloists, two internationally touring dancers, two young up and coming dancers, community performers, and interviews with fascinating experts.
+Though our narrator, we provided background information about occupations (farm work, mining, fishing, etc.) that have fed this art form.

-The performances we have shot include some of the best stars of traditional flamenco - because traditional flamenco is what interests us in this documentary: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas (often simply called Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director Antonio de la Malena.
+The performances include some of the best stars of traditional flamenco: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas ("the" Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director and narrator, singer-cantaor Antonio de la Malena.

 WHAT WE DID IN FALL 2017 & SPRING 2018

 In September of 2017, supported by a new grant from MAW (Media Art Works), guitarist Niño Jero el Periquín played us a lively and wonderful solo.
 In addition, we shot the singer/cantaora Tía Juana la del Pipa - a woman with a wonderful, rich voice and a very strong presentation.
 For both, we used a location in a vineyard lent to us by Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!